AerospaceNU/better-engine-control-software/src/README.md

 from `IPhysicalBoundary`, there has to be something to tell `Sequencer` that `ICommBoundary` wants it to run a sequence, etc. This is the job of the `IECS` object.

+If you look at the subfolders here, it should be pretty self-explanatory which folders contain which parts.

 > Quick note: object names that start with "I" are interfaces, because we plan to swap them out with different implementations